 While you may not notice immediate results or a drastic improvement during your reps, you are going to notice a steady increase in your reps, your weights, and having a shorter recovery period.
 At the end of the day, many other companies who produce Creatine powders often end up adding extra additives and fillers into their powders, which add in extra calories, carbs, and chemicals.

-However, the Optimum Nutrition Micronized Creatine is nothing but pure Creatine, leaving you with nothing but a powder that’ll help you improve your performance at the gym, your physical health, and your recovery.
+However, the Optimum Nutrition Micronized Creatine Monohydrate Powder, Unflavored, Keto Friendly, 120 Servings (Packaging May Vary) is nothing but pure Creatine, leaving you with nothing but a powder that’ll help you improve your performance at the gym, your physical health, and your recovery.

 Health enthusiast, runner, protein nut.
 Owen likes to write about protein, particularly alternatve supplementation and supplement comparisons.